tangowhisky37/CoderDojo/Pages/Tracks/Google-Computer-Science-First.md

 This course is designed to run through 9 entire terms (10-12 weeks each term) assuming that one lesson is worked upon at every class.

+Computer science is a 21st-century skill that enables kids to be creators, rather than just consumers, of technology.
+Its emphasis on problem solving is applicable across disciplines, driving growth and innovation across all sectors of the workforce.
+As part of Google Computer Science First students create computer science projects around different themes such as Sports, Art, and Fashion.
+Each theme contains 8 lessons of 60-90 minutes that can be tailored to fit your schedule.
+Google Computer Science First leverages the Scratch programming language (created by the Lifelong Kindergarden Lab at MIT).

 - Level 0 -
   - Term 1 : StoryTelling -
     - Lesson 1  : Check It Out